 Last, but not least, don’t stress over stress!

 The worst thing you can do is keep reminding yourself and everyone else how stressed you are.
 The more you talk about it, the more you believe it, and the more stressed you become.
 And stress is contagious.
-Not like a disease, but spend time with super stressful person and very often you’ll begin to feel stressed out, too.
+Spend time with super stressful person and very often you’ll begin to feel stressed out, too.
 Just from being in their company.
 Don’t be that person.
-Pay attention to own self-talk and the negative chatter in your head.
+Pay attention to your own self-talk and the negative chatter in your head.
 Your mind will believe anything you tell it and interpret it as truth.
 Keep reminding yourself that you are strong, capable and you have everything within you to handle whatever comes your way.
 Trust God and the Universe.
 Trust yourself.

-This is how you cultivate inner peace and develop true strength to weather the stressful storms of life.
+Practice these 8 ways to manage your stress daily and you will begin to cultivate inner peace and strength to weather the storms of life.